lhz9999/SEHLP/README.md

 ```
 {"instruction": "[prompt]", "input": "[report and summary]", "output": "[label]"}
 ```
 The raw texts and preprocessed data will be publicly available in the near future.
-If you want to use this dataset, please request my supervisor at qkpeng@xjtu.edu.cn.
+If you want to use this dataset, please request my supervisor at qkpeng@mail.xjtu.edu.cn.